Canon G9 X Mark II vs Fujifilm X-A3

 So how do things add up?
 Is the Canon G9 X Mark II better than the Fujifilm X-A3 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon PowerShot G9 X Mark II:

 - Faster burst: Shoots at higher frequency (8.2 vs 6 flaps/sec) to capture the decisive moment.

-- Ready to shoot: Has a lens build-in, whereas the X-A3 requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the X-A3 requires a separate lens.

 - More compact: Is smaller (98x58mm vs 117x67mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the X-A3).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the X-A3).

 - More modern: Is somewhat more recent (announced 4 months after the X-A3).

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.